 - Put the strawberry pieces and the mint leaves in the fermentation bottle.

-- Close the bottle and let the mixture ferment for 1 to 3 days at room temperature.
+- Close the bottle and let the mixture ferment at room temperature for 1 to 3 days.

-- After a day you can already try the drink.
-If the taste and carbonation suit you, the drink can be enjoyed straight away or stored in the refrigerator.
+- After one day you can already taste the drink.
+If the taste and fizz suit you, enjoy the drink straight away or keep it in the fridge.

-What can the strawberry do for you: It is noticeably high Vitamin C content .
+What can the strawberry do for you: The vitamin C content is noticeably high.
 It is 60 mg per 100 g of weighed fruit.
-You can consume this amount quickly with only 6 to 7 fruits.
-Plus are strawberries rich in antioxidants .
-For pregnant women is the included Folic acid especially good for your child to develop.
-Instead of dietary supplements, 100 g of fruit can contain 43 micrograms of folic acid.
-You can still consume the strawberry without hesitation if you want to lose weight.
+You can eat this amount quickly with only 6 to 7 fruits.
+In addition, strawberries are rich in antioxidants .
+The folic acid it contains is particularly good for pregnant women so that their child can develop.
+Instead of dietary supplements, 100 g of fruit can already contain 43 micrograms of folic acid.
+You can still eat the strawberry without hesitation even if you want to lose weight.

-How long can the kombucha keep after the second fermentation??
+How long does the kombucha keep after the second fermentation?

-The bottled kombucha can basically not expire .
-It gets more sour and tingly over time.
-It is best to keep it in the refrigerator all the time to stop the fermentation process.
+In principle, the filled kombucha cannot expire .
+It becomes more sour and tingly over time.
+It is best kept in the fridge at all times to stop the fermentation process.

-- Bacteria and yeast strains: Acetobacter xylinum, Acetobacter oxydans, Gluconobacter oxydans, Gluconobacter xylinus, Saccharomyces apiculatus, Saccharomyces cerevisiae (baker's yeast), Saccharomyces ludwigii, Schizosaccharomyces pombe
+- Bacterial and yeast strains: Acetobacter xylinum, Acetobacter oxydans, Gluconobacter oxydans, Gluconobacter xylinus, Saccharomyces apiculatus, Saccharomyces cerevisiae (baker's yeast), Saccharomyces ludwigii, Schizosaccharomyces pombe

 - Vitamins: Vitamin B1, B2, B3, B6, B12, Vitamin C, Vitamin D, Vitamin E, Vitamin K, Folic Acid